Pain and Sleep Guide

 How Can Fibromyalgia Impact Your Sleep?

-According to the National Sleep Foundation, fibromyalgia is a double-edged sword, combining pain with sleep disruption.
+Fibromyalgia is a double-edged sword, combining pain with sleep disruption.
 The pain associated with this disorder aggravates pain makes it difficult to sleep, while sleep deprivation amplifies the pain of this condition.

 One study involving healthy middle-aged women deprived for three days of slow-wave sleep — the deepest phase of non-REM sleep — found that the women expressed a decreased tolerance for pain and increased levels of discomfort and fatigue.
 Researchers theorized that such deprivations of slow-wave sleep may actually contribute to the development of fibromyalgia symptoms.
 Fibromyalgia is generally treated with antidepressants like Cymbalta and Savella, along with the anti-seizure medication Lyrica.
 In general, people treated with these drugs showed improvements in sleep.